Wait for Drupal 9? Or Upgrade to 8?

 In November 2021, both Drupal 7 and Drupal 8 will be reaching end of life, while Drupal 9 will be released on June 3, 2020.
-For Drupal 7 users, this presents both a challenge and an opportunity: should they stick it out with Drupal 7 for another six months?
-Or should they make the transition to the superior Drupal 8, knowing they’ll need to upgrade again in two years?
+For Drupal 7 users, this presents both a challenge and an opportunity: should you stick it out with Drupal 7 for another six months?
+Or make the transition to the superior Drupal 8, knowing you’ll need to upgrade again in two years?

 The Benefits of Drupal 8

 Drupal 8 offers a lot of quality improvements over Drupal 7, including built-in web services and configuration management.
 It also offers quite a bit more creative firepower, with a new theme engine, text editor, and several new field types.
 At a more performance-based level, it boasts faster website loads and responsive images.
 Additionally, it offers improved accessibility features and framework support to make sure your website works as it’s supposed to on the widest possible array of devices.

 Put simply, Drupal 8 supercharges what Drupal 7 was already doing, while also providing a variety of new options and functionalities.

 Drupal 9 will retain all of the benefits of Drupal 8, so Drupal 8 users don’t need to worry about losing their favorite tools.
 The only thing being “removed” is what’s known as depreciated code; old code that’s been rendered irrelevant by subsequent updates.
 Drupal 9 will also be introducing new features, including an intuitive new Admin UI designed for easier accessibility and management.

 Most relevantly, as of November 2021, Drupal 9 will be the only Drupal receiving updates and support.
 Whether you’re coming from 7 or 8, it’s essential to migrate to 9 before 2021 in order to ensure continued security and support.